penglian518/VirtualHPC/Week_3.md

 ### Concepts
 * Mirroing, fully copy all the data from one disk to the other one
 * Striping, split the data between two or more disks
-* Metadata, raw data, ones and zeros
+* Metadata, raw data, ones and zeros?
+In Lustre it means file names, paths (namespace), indexes etc.

 ###Common types of RAID
 #### RAID 0 (striping)